DenisLaesker/AutomataFinalProject/README.txt

 ################################################################
 # How to run the script
 ################################################################
-#
 # Python 3 must be installed
 #
 # The script takes a command line argument (argv[1])
-# In the Terminal, type: python NFAtoDFA.py <name of your file>
+# In the Terminal, type: ./NFAtoDFA.py <name of your file>
 #
-# 	Example: python NFAtoDFA input.txt
+# Example: ./NFAtoDFA input.txt
 #
 ################################################################